 10. Lock Your Phone

 The bottom line?
-Use the tools that are available and make good decisions, and your Twitter account will remain secure.
+Use the tools that are available and with the right security precautions your Twitter account will remain secure.

 Free 7 Day Twitter eCourse